kstenerud/dogma/v1/dogma_v1.md

 nzero(bit_counts: uintegers): bits =
     """
-    Creates an expression that matches a big endian ieee754 binary negative 0 value of sizes in `bit_counts`.
+    Creates an expression that matches a big endian ieee754 binary negative 0 value of sizes contained in `bit_counts`.

     Any values in `bit_counts` that are not valid ieee754 binary sizes will be ignored.
     """;